iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 #### **Thm | Maximal Extension of Monotone Operators**
 > For all monotone operator $A: X \mapsto 2^X$, there exists a maximal monotone operator $B$ such that $\text{gph}(A)\subseteq \text{gph}(B)$.

+**Proof**

+The proof is quite involved, and it may be moved to its own file instead of appearing in here.

 **Remarks**

 The proof is very similar to [Hahn Banach Theorem and its Corollaries](Hahn%20Banach%20Theorem%20and%20its%20Corollaries.md).